ninest/NSR/src/content/articles/ranks.md

 ## MDEs

 <alert type="error">

-Information on the equivalent rank may be not be accurate, and may differ between units.
+Information on the equivalent rank may not be accurate, and may differ between units[^1].

 </alert>